Стратегии на образователната и научната политика

 M. Montessori, who was the first female doctor in Italy, often observed the treatment of children with mental disabilities.
 These children were isolated from the world.
 M. Montessori drew attention to how important the environment was for the development of young patients, and understood that the problems of mentally retarded children were not only medical problems, but primarily pedagogical ones.
 She claimed that it is necessary to learn to work with such children not in a hospital, but in a school.
 These innovative ideas were absolutely revolutionary at the time, and soon led to a restructuring of public consciousness regarding children with special needs, a change in the way of life of any traditional school.
 M. Montessori was the first educator who had created a special developmental environment for children with disabilities, provided pedagogical conditions for the free development and upbringing of children with special needs and their scientific observations, created a calm, friendly atmosphere for the development of children, used special natural materials for children to acquire knowledge about the world, development of motor skills, developed educational materials, textbooks for children with special needs, etc. M. Montessori, with the help of numerous scientific observations, created a special educational environment, that was organized in such a way that the child could work with various developmental materials created specifically for his age and needs.
 M. Montessori considered the problem of education and upbringing of children with mental development features inseparably (in parallel, in organic unity) from the problem of training teachers to work with them.

 Building a program for the development of communication skills of students with SEN, we took some ideas from the pedagogical experience of an Italian doctor and teacher, which we creatively adapted to the realities of present times.
-For example, the situations were created where students formed self-care skills (dressing and undressing, changing shoes, cleaning, dusting, sweeping, taking care of ower pots, taking care of ower beds.
+For example, the situations were created where students formed self-care skills (dressing and undressing, changing shoes, cleaning, dusting, sweeping, taking care of flower pots, taking care of flower beds.
 Children were shown educational materials developed by M. Montessori.

 The teaching methods proposed by the scientist were also updated, for example, the accent and concentration of children’s attention, multiple repetitions of actions, sensitivity to the order in the place of stay, free choice of classes, practical classes, educational materials, the ability to spontaneous manifestations of self-discipline, gymnastics, movement exercises, preparation food, pet care.